kwkuh/domain-bio/README.md

 ## For AI agents

 If you are an agent or an automated tool: append `.a-i.st` to your IP and use the result as your hostname.
 The mapping is deterministic — the hostname is a pure function of the IP, with no lookup, no state, and no registration step.
 Your traffic goes **straight to the target IP**; Open-Domain only answers the DNS query and nothing else.
-If `a-i.st` ever fails to resolve for you, retry the identical name under `a-i.sh`.
+Trying the other suffix is worth a retry, but it is not failover today: one resolver answers both.

 A machine-readable usage guide lives at **[`/llms.txt`](./web/llms.txt)** (served at `https://open-domain.com/llms.txt`).
 Point your agent's docs at it when you hand it the domain — it is a token-efficient reference, not a discovery mechanism.